datasciencecampus/nature_engagement_phase2/point_estimate_model/README.md

 In order to easily incoroporate new people counter locations into the code a config file is manually created, this config file contains infromation relating to people counters data from each people counter provider.
-The information detailed is provider name (this is used as the dictionary key e.g."ne"), "x-y-path" - the path to the location of the counter location data file (./data/counter_locations/<counter location file>) "pc_path" - the path to the location of the people counter data (./data/counter_data/<people counter data file>) "strava_path" - the path to the location of strava data for each people counter (./data/strava_data/<folder for each provider>/<folder for each edge>/<strava data files>)
+The information detailed is
+* provider name (this is used as the dictionary key e.g."ne" for Natural England)
+* "x-y-path" - the path to the location of the counter location data file (./data/counter_locations/\<counter location file>)
+* "pc_path" - the path to the location of the people counter data (./data/counter_data/\<people counter data file\>)
+* "strava_path" - the path to the location of strava data for each people counter (./data/strava_data/\<folder for each provider>/\<folder for each edge>/\<strava data files>)
+* "cut_off_year" - the earliest year that we have people counter data for.

 ![Config file ]("Screenshot of config file")

-By opening and running the code chunks contained in "compile_input_data.ipynb" the information given in the config file ingested and then each of the "add_<data source name>.py" scripts are called to retrieve the data relevant to people counters and create the input data set required for the model.
+By opening and running the code chunks contained in "compile_input_data.ipynb" the information given in the config file ingested and then each of the "add_data source name.py" scripts are called to retrieve the data relevant to people counters and create the input data set required for the model.
 The output of the "compile_input_data.ipynb" notebook is a pickle file called
-"static_and_dynamic_features_<buffer zone size>.pkl" where the buffer zone size used when collecting data is input into the filename.
+"static_and_dynamic_features_\<buffer zone size>.pkl" where the buffer zone size used when collecting data is input into the filename.

 # Model Training
 By running each code chunk in  "model_training.ipynb"  the output data set from "compile_input_data.ipynb" is used to train the